mpmpmpmp1/braze-docs/_docs/_partners/ecommerce/loyalty/swym.md

 ## About the integration

 The Swym and Braze integration empowers merchants to deliver highly personalized, event-driven marketing campaigns that convert shopper intent into sales.
-Merchants can leverage the integration to make it easy for shoppers to pick up where they left off, to collaborate with others throughout their shopping journey and to deploy high performance retargeting campaigns.
+Merchants can leverage the integration to make it easy for shoppers to pick up where they left off, to collaborate with others throughout their shopping journey, and to deploy high performance retargeting campaigns.

 ## Prerequisites